Browser security & CORS

 CORS is a technique to relax the strict browser security model for certain trusted domains.

 CORS makes it possible to specify which origins (i.e. webpages) that may issue requests and read response data from the API of your project.
-Let's say you have the Sanity Content Studio open in a browser tab and you're logged in at
+Let's say you have the Sanity Content Studio open in a browser tab and you're logged in.
+Behind the scenes, you now have an active session cookie at

 evil-site.com would be able to make requests to